Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 2018-08-09 21:53:42,792 - WARNING - not OK response

 What can this logging message tell us?
-That around 2018-08-09 21:53:42,792 we had one response, that did not have a 200 status code.
-It is not an exact time of the response.
-Possible that function handles the response a second later after actual response.
-Possible that the network was too slow, and the whole request took 10 seconds to complete.
+That around 2018-08-09 21:53:42,792 we had one response that did not have a 200 status code.
+It is not the exact time of the response.
+It’s possible that the function handles the response a second later after the actual response.
+It’s possible that the network was too slow, and the whole request took 10 seconds to complete.

-Another important detail, when we write a log message, we do not inject the timestamp.
+Another important detail: when we write a log message, we do not inject the timestamp.
 The logger does it for us.
-It depends on the load of the system where this code is getting executed.
-The timestamp can be few nano- or micro- seconds off from the actual message.
+It depends on the load of the system where this code is being executed.
+The timestamp can be a few nano- or micro- seconds off from the actual message.

 Logger libraries are very similar in how they work.
 Below we will look into how the Python logging module emits the log messages.

-If we look at the source code of the logging module, we could find where the timestamp is getting generated.
+If we look at the source code of the logging module, we can find where the timestamp is generated.

 def __init__(self, name, level, pathname, lineno,